Peak Estimation of Rational Systems using Convex Optimization: Numerical Examples

 We note that the unique equilibrium point of \eqref{eq:ex_mm} occurs at $x_{eq} = [0.3203, 0.7027].$ Both of the denominators in \eqref{eq:ex_mm} are positive over $X$, thus satisfying assumption A5.
 Peak estimation is performed to bound the maximal value of $p(x) = x_2$ for trajectories beginning in the disc initial set of $X_0 = \{x \mid 0.3^2 - (x_1-0.3)^2 - (x_2 - 0.3)^2\}$.

-A lower-bound on $p(x) = x_2$ acquired from gridded numerical ODE-sampling is $0.7543$.
+A lower-bound on $p(x) = x_2$ acquired from gridded numerical ODE-sampling is $0.8157$.
 Table \ref{tab:mm} reports upper-bounds acquired by finite-degree \ac{SOS} truncations in \eqref{eq:peak_rat_sos}, as well as bounds discovered by comparison methods from Appendix \ref{app:other_methods} at the same degrees for $v(t, x)$.
+Table \ref{tab:mm_time} reports the time taken for Mosek to return solutions in Table \ref{tab:mm}.
 All methods return an upper bound of $P^* \leq 1$ at degree $k=1$.
 Our method (Problem \ref{prob:peak_rat_sos}) returns the lowest peak estimate at each degree $k$ for this experiment.

 Degree $k=6$ bounds (black dotted lines) and sample trajectories (colored curves) starting from $X_0$ are plotted in Figure \ref{fig:mm}.
 The $k=6$ bounds from Table \ref{tab:mm} are visually indistinguishable on Figure \ref{fig:mm}.
 The red dot marks the location of the stable equilibruim point $x_{eq}$.